cloudinary-community/gatsby-source-cloudinary/README.md

 ### Configure

-Add `gatsby-source-cloudinary` to the plugins array in your `gatsby-config.js` file.
+Add `gatsby-source-cloudinary` to the plugin array in your `gatsby-config.js` file.

 ```js
 module.exports = {